jscheid/kite/kite.md

 ### Message Source

-~~In the console view, type `g` to go to the source location at which the message was emitted.
-See *going to source locations*.~~ Not yet implemented.
+In the console view, type `s` to go to the source location at which the message under point was emitted.

 ### Tail Follow